guilhermeeHenrique/political-trust-extension/docs/project-idea.md

 # Project Idea

 ## Name
-VerifyPolitics
+VerifyNews

 ## Main idea
-VerifyPolitics is a browser extension that helps users evaluate the reliability of political information while browsing online.
+VerifyNews is a browser extension that helps users evaluate the reliability of political information while browsing online.

 ## Problem
 Young users are exposed to political content online but often do not have the time, motivation, or tools to verify whether this information is reliable.